Nginx UI β Manage Nginx easily via web interface

-In the world of server management, Nginx has long been one of the most popular web servers and reverse proxies due to its high performance and flexibility.
-However, managing Nginx through .conf files can be complex, especially for those unfamiliar with command-line tools.
+In the world of server administration, Nginx has long been one of the most popular web servers and reverse proxies due to its high performance and flexibility.
+However, managing Nginx through configuration files .conf can be quite complicated, especially for those unfamiliar with the command line.

-It works by interacting with Nginx configuration files (such as nginx.conf or files in sites-available/sites-enabled) and the Nginx service on your system.
-Nginx UI also supports modern features like integration with Let's Encrypt for automatic SSL certificate generation, making HTTPS management easier than ever.
+nginx.confor files insites-available/sites-enabled) and the Nginx service on the system. - Nginx UI also supports modern features like integration with Let's Encrypt to automatically generate SSL certificates, making HTTPS management easier than ever.

-Nginx UI offers a comprehensive dashboard that displays key information for managing and monitoring your server.
+The Nginx UI provides a comprehensive dashboard that displays important information for managing and monitoring the server.
 Specifically, it includes:

-- Proxy Configuration: Easily create and manage reverse proxies, forward proxies, or routing rules for domains and applications.
+- Proxy Configuration: Create and manage reverse proxy, forward proxy, or routing rules for domains and applications.

 - Server Performance Monitoring:

-- Log Management: View and analyze Nginx access logs and error logs, making it simple to detect issues or monitor traffic.
+- Log Management: View and analyze Nginx access logs and error logs, helping to detect problems or monitor traffic.

-- Nginx Configuration: Edit Nginx configurations directly through the web interface, including blocks like http, server, and location.
+- Nginx Configuration: Edit Nginx configuration directly via the web interface, including blocks like http, server, location.

-- System Information: Provides details about the operating system, Nginx version, and hardware specs.
+- System Information: Provides details about the operating system, Nginx version, and hardware specifications.

-The Nginx UI interface is designed to be user-friendly, with charts and tables that let you quickly understand your system’s status without needing to use commands like top, htop, or manually read logs.
+π The Nginx UI is designed to be user-friendly, with charts and tables, helping you quickly grasp the system status without having to use top, htop commands, or read logs manually..

-- Operating System: Linux (Ubuntu, CentOS, Debian, etc.), Windows, or macOS.
+- Operating System: Linux (Ubuntu, CentOS, Debian, β¦), Windows, or macOS

-- Docker (optional): Required if you’re using Docker for deployment.
+- Docker (optional): Required if you install via the docker

-- Root or sudo access: Needed for installation and configuration.
+- Root or sudo access: Required for installation and configuration

 mkdir nginx-ui-prj

-Add the necessary configuration to the docker-compose.yml file
+touch docker-compose.yml- Add config to the file docker-compose.yml:

 services: